MicrosoftDocs/msteams-docs/msteams-platform/promote_app_adoption.md

 The following considerations may help you make the awareness documents more user-friendly:

 * Include a call to action encouraging users to download the app and use it.
-* Ensure that there is a support path for end-users to contact the support team if they run into any problems.
+* Ensure that there's a support path for end-users to contact the support team if they run into any problems.
 * Your feature and usage guide should cover the details of how users can install the app from the Teams app store from different entry points such as channels, chats, meetings, and message extensions, as well as the details of each feature's usage.

 ### Provide training and build champions